Maluw Adhil Urngu Padanu Mamuy Moesik (Legends from the deep sitting peacefully on the waters)

 #MaluwAdhilUrnguPadanuMamuyMoesik

-This commission will form the anchor for a broader curation of select works from the 23rd Biennale of Sydney: rīvus that speak to our enduring connections and responsibilities to the natural world.
-Through the exhibited work, Maluw Adhil Urngu Padanu Mamuy Moesik (Legends from the deep sitting peacefully on the waters) will explore how these potential relationships might decentre the human, prioritise care for Country, and pursue justice in an epoch of rising temperatures and seas.
+At the IMA, the Torres Strait 8 work is the anchor for a curated selection of Biennale works that speak to our enduring connections and responsibilities to the natural world, that explore how these potential relationships might decentre the human, that prioritise care for Country, and that advance justice in an epoch of rising temperatures and rising seas.

 Artists